CETL’s Graduate Student Professional Development Program (GSPD)

 One-credit hour, online, eleven-week session (eight-week summer session)

 Catalog Description: This course introduces students to effective pedagogical skills and is designed to prepare Graduate Teaching Assistants for their duties.
-Topics include understanding how students learn, creating active learning environments, using formative and summative assessments, grading, handling problematic student behavior, responding to student diversity, designing courses and syllabi, and creating teaching philosophies.
+Topics include understanding how students learn, creating active learning environments, using formative and summative assessments, grading, handling problematic student behavior, responding to student diversity, learning classroom observation strategies, and creating teaching philosophies.

 II.
 Graduate Student Teaching Workshop/Webinar Series: